craiglp/agon-life/README.md

  Game of Life is a cellular automation simulation.
 Each cell evolves based on the number of cells that surround it, it's neighborhood.

- The Conway Game of Life cell rules are:
+ The well known Conway's Game of Life cell rules are:

     * Any live cell with two or three live neighbours survives.
     * Any dead cell with three live neighbours becomes a live cell.
     * All other live cells die in the next generation.
 Similarly, all other dead cells stay dead.

-These rules can be written in a form, S/B. Where S is the counts of surrounding neighbors necessary for a cell to survive, and B is the counts of alive neighbors necessary for a cell to be born.
-Using this notation Conway's Life rule is 23/3
+These rules can be written in a form, S/B. Where S is the count of surrounding neighbors necessary for a cell to survive, and B is the count of alive neighbors necessary for a cell to be born.
+Using this notation Conway's Life rule is 23/3.
+Each digit on each side of slash are evaluated seperately.
+So, 23 means 2 or 3, not twenty three.
+Values are a combination of digits 0-8, with a max of 9 digits.

 There are a number of other rulesets that define other members of the "Life" family of cellular automata.
+See http://www.mirekw.com/ca/rullex_life.html for examples.

 Calcuation for next cells are done from memory starting at _MATRIX_START.
-Current Base is what is displayed on the screen, Next Base is used to place the next life cycle.
-Once all cells are check Next Base will be copied to Current Base
+Current Base (CURRBASE) is what is displayed on the screen, Next Base (NEXTBASE) is used to set the next life cycle.
+Once all cells are checked Next Base will be copied to Current Base and displayed.

-To Work out top/bottom cells, I place a zero row one above and below the 1000 cell table.
-To handle left/right cells, I place one zero column on the left.
-And for the bottom right cell I have one extra byte.
+To work out top/bottom cells, a zero row is placed above and below the 1000 cell table.
+To handle left/right cells, one zero column is placed on the left.
+And for the bottom right cell this is one extra byte.

-If Cell is alive it will be set to 1, if it is dead, it will be zero.
+The matrix starts out with a random set of living cells.
+Each new generation is evaluated until you press the Escape key to exit.

+A ruleset is selected by typing the LOWER case letter of the ruleset on the start up menu.
+Selecting 0 (zero) will exit the program without selecting a ruleset.

+Life Family Cellular Automata
+	A. Conway's Life - Chaotic - 23/3
+	B. 2x2 - Chaotic - 125/36
+	C. 34 Life - Exploding - 34/34
+	D. Amoeba - Chaotic - 1358/357
+	E. Assimilation - Stable - 4567/345
+	F. Coagulations - Exploding - 235678/378
+	G. Coral - Exploding - 45678/3
+	H. Day & Night - Stable - 34678/3678
+	I. Diamoeba - Chaotic - 5678/35678
+	J. Flakes - Expanding - 012345678/3
+	K. Gnarl - Exploding - 1/1
+	L. HighLife - Chaotic - 23/36
+	M. Long Life - Stable - 5/345
+	N. Maze - Exploding - 12345/3
+	O. Mazectric - Exploding - 1234/3
+	P. Move - Stable - 245/368
+	Q. Pseudo Life - Chaotic - 238/357
+	R. Replicator - Exploding - 1357/1357
+	S. Seeds - Exploding - 0/2
+	T. Serviettes - Exploding - 0/234
+	U. Stains - Stable - 235678/3678
+	V. WalledCities - Stable - 2345/45678

 ```
  Memory Map With Upper/Lower/Left/Right buffer.
  X = potential cell position, 0 = always zero